spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 increase over time.

 Behind the scenes, this mapping is governed by a configuration file.
-Users who which to take direct control of the process (either by changing the mapping, or modifying their project to accept both AMD and NVIDIA-format target identifiers) may do so.
+Users who wish to take direct control of the process (either by changing the mapping, or modifying their project to accept both AMD and NVIDIA-format target identifiers) may do so.
 The remainder of this document coves this topic.

 The special target directory `<SCALE>/targets/gfxany` is a SCALE toolchain with no Compute Capability Mapping configuration.
-This may be used in combination with `clang++`'s usual flags for selecting GPU target. `nvcc` mode is unsupported except when a compute capability mapping is in use.
+This may be used in combination with `clang++`'s usual flags for selecting a GPU target. `nvcc` mode is unsupported except when compute capability mapping is in use.

 ## Default numbering scheme